NetCordDev/NetCord/Documentation/guides/voice/voice-connection.md

 The low-level API requires you to write the connection logic yourself, instead of relying on @NetCord.Gateway.Voice.GatewayClientExtensions.JoinVoiceChannelAsync* which does it for you.
 You need to:
 - Update the bot's voice state to join the channel using @NetCord.Gateway.GatewayClient.UpdateVoiceStateAsync*.
-- Listen for the @NetCord.Gateway.GatewayClient.VoiceStateUpdate event to get the voice state of the bot, which contains the session ID and the endpoint.
-- Listen for the @NetCord.Gateway.GatewayClient.VoiceServerUpdate event to get the token needed to connect to the voice server.
+- Listen for the @NetCord.Gateway.GatewayClient.VoiceStateUpdate event to get the voice state of the bot, which contains the session ID and the endpoint and simultaneously listen for the @NetCord.Gateway.GatewayClient.VoiceServerUpdate event to get the token needed to connect to the voice server.
 - Create a @NetCord.Gateway.Voice.VoiceClient instance with that data.
 - Call @NetCord.Gateway.Voice.VoiceClient.StartAsync* to establish the connection.